postalsys/emailengine/README.md

 By default when IMAP API is sending an email to SMTP it uses local hostname in the SMTP greeting.
 This hostname is resolved by `os.hostname()`.
 Sometimes hostname is using invalid format (eg. `Servername_local` as undersore is not actually allowed) and depending on the SMTP server it might reject such connection.

-To overcome you can set the local hostname to be used by appending to hostname to IP address, separated by pipe symbol
+To overcome you can set the local hostname to use by appending the hostname to the IP address, separated by pipe symbol

 ```
 $ imapapi --localAddresses="ip1|hostname1,ip2|hostname2,ip3|hostname3"
 ```

-For example when using AWS you can use he private interface but set a public hostname
+For example when using AWS you can use the private interface IP but set a public hostname.

 ```
 $ imapapi --localAddresses="172.31.1.2|ec2-18-194-1-2.eu-central-1.compute.amazonaws.com"